Man suspected in Metairie kidnapping attempts in custody

-UPDATE: KENNER - A man suspected of trying to kidnap a woman and a teen girl in separate incidents has been taken into custody in Kenner.
+KENNER – A man suspected of trying to lure or kidnap women and children in at least four separate incidents in Metairie and Kenner was arrested Friday after a short standoff with SWAT officers in Kenner.

-Joseph Picard, 40, is accused of trying to kidnap the two females Thursday night.
-Prior to that he had allegedly approached a group of young kids at a playground and offering them money to do work for him.
+Joseph Picard, 41, was taken into custody without incident in the 2200 block of Idaho Street.

-Eyewitness News is on the scene and will update the story when more information is available.
+“What we know about Mr. Picard is that he is a drug addict,” said Jefferson Parish Sheriff Newell Normand.
+“His most recent drug of choice is heroin.”

-METAIRIE – Authorities are looking for a man they said tried to kidnap a woman and a teen girl in Metairie within minutes of each other.
+Normand said U.S. Marshals found Picard and the SWAT team was called after.
+A robot was sent inside of the location, and when it was determined that Picard was unarmed, officers went inside and took him into custody.

-According to the Jefferson Parish Sheriff's Office, 40-year-old Joseph Picard approached a group of kids Thursday at Mike Miley Playground and offered them $100 to do work for him.
+According to the Jefferson Parish Sheriff's Office, Picard approached a group of kids Thursday at Mike Miley Playground in Metairie and offered them $100 to do work for him.

 The children refused and called deputies, who questioned Picard and later released him.

-Around 8:15 p.m., deputies responded to an attempted kidnapping in the 2200 block of Judith Drive.
+Around 8:15 p.m., deputies responded to an attempted kidnapping in the 2200 block of Judith Drive in Metairie.
 A 15-year-old girl said a man matching Picard's description grabbed her by the arm and yelled at her to get in a gray or silver truck.

-Within a half-hour, detectives found out about another attempted kidnapping near Jade Street and Buras Drive.
+Within a half-hour, detectives found out about another attempted kidnapping near Jade Street and Buras Drive in Metairie.
 A 28-year-old woman told officers a man grabbed her from behind and put what she thought to be a knife to her neck.

 Both victims identified Picard as the would-be kidnapper.

-Picard drives a silver BMW X3 SUV with Louisiana license plate YPZ 945.
-He is described as 5'9" and about 150 pounds.
+In addition, Kenner Police Chief Michael Glaser said his office is investigating an incident where a man approached a teen girl in Kenner near Veterans Boulevard and Massachussetts Street, and offered her $100 to pose for nude photographs.

-Investigators said they believe these incidents are related.
-They have tried to reach Picard numerous times but have been unsuccessful.
+Investigators said they believe the incidents are related.
+They had tried to reach Picard several times but have been unsuccessful.

 © 2017 WWL-TV